fangweb/jainbox/README.md

 </h1>

 ## Motivation
 Jainbox is a websocket based inbox messaging demo.
-It was created to apply Go, Typescript, and React together as a multi-service application.
+It was created as a way to learn Go, Typescript, PostgreSQL, and React by building a multi-service application.

 The architecture is comprised of various docker containers which communicate through gRPC.
 The database schema was designed from the ground up without the use of ORMs.